If you need your order before Christmas, please contact us first. Call Allyn at 843-442-5558

 The original pen and ink sketch of this map was completed in December of 1864 by Union soldier, Robert Knox Sneden.
 He was born in 1832 and was an American landscape painter, as well as a mapmaker for the Union Army.
-He was an avid illustrator and made many ink sketches and drawing of locations and military installations he found through his experiences thorough out the Civil War.
-After the Civil war he painted this map with watercolors and completed most of his other maps, drawings, and sketches.
+He was an avid illustrator and made many ink sketches and drawing of locations and military installations he found through his experiences throughout the Civil War.
+After the Civil war, he painted this map with watercolors and completed most of his other maps, drawings, and sketches.